sivodd/smart-garden/README.md

 # SMART-GARDEN
-## An IOT system integrated into the AWS and Android app
+### An IOT system integrated into the AWS and an Android app

 In this project, I developed an automatic, Wi-Fi based, irrigation system controlled and monitored by a cellphone application.